1. An escort to meet you at the take out airport.

 - Travel and lodging receipts (IMET only)

 - A second form of identification in English

 The Regional IMSO and Student Services office will assist you with:

 a.
 Identification Cards.
-IMS, and authorized family members 14 years and older, are eligible for common access cards (CAC).
-The CAC will serve as your identification card, prove eligibility for shopping at the Marine Corps Exchange (retail store) and the Commissary (grocery store), and allow the IMS to access the MCU computer network.
-Student Services will provide you with the necessary paperwork, which you will take to the RAPIDS Center to have your CAC created.
-Every family member receiving a CAC must go the RAPIDS Center to receive it.
+IMS, and authorized family members 14 years and older, are eligible for Next Gen ID card.
+The ID will serve as your identification card, prove eligibility for shopping at the Marine Corps Exchange (retail store) and the Commissary (grocery store), and allow the IMS to access the MCU computer network.
+Student Services will provide you with the necessary paperwork, which you will take to the RAPIDS Center to have your ID created.
+Every family member receiving a ID must go the RAPIDS Center to receive it.
 NOTE: CACs must be turned into the Student Services office after the course is over and before you return to your home country.

 b.
 Travel and Lodging Allowance (TLA) Vouchers (IMET IMS).
 IMET IMS rate a U.S. living allowance, referred to as TLA, per the terms in their ITOs.
 IMS who rate TLA will complete the necessary paperwork to submit the initial claim for payment.
 MCU practice is to submit claims so that payment is made as close to the 15th of each month.
 During the course year, those IMS claiming TLA must submit receipts for each period claimed.
 The TLA amount varies according to whether or not you have dependents with you and the amount authorized by your government.
 Once again, ensure you understand your entitlements prior to arrival at Quantico.

 4. Initial check-in and getting settled.